epfl-ada/ada-2024-project-majcj2024/README.md

 ## Methods
 ### Part 1: Data enrichment and cleaning
+**Step 1 - Loading and cleaning movie metadata**: Movie metadata was loaded from the CMU Corpus and stripped of duplicate movie entries were dropped, retaining only unique titles, which accounted for about 5% of the data.
+Movies with missing release dates were excluded, and date formats were standardized to facilitate merging.

-**Step 1 - Enriching metadata**: Duplicate movie entries were retained only if they contained unique country attributes, ensuring data completeness.
-Missing attribute values in the CMU Corpus were filled using the TMDB’s entries, and movies without genres (about 1%) were dropped.
-The characters dataframe was also enriched using the Wikidata dataset to add more ethnicity information
+**Step 2 - Enriching movies and characters datasets**: Ratings data from IMDb were linked to the TMDB dataset using IMDb IDs.
+The TMDB dataset, which had duplicates based on IMDb IDs, was deduplicated and merged with the movies dataset using a  unique index of  movie titles and release dates.
+The characters dataframe was also enriched using the Wikidata dataset to add more ethnicity information.

-**Step 2 - Handling several countries and genres**: Movies with multiple countries or genres were exploded into separate entries.
-To handle rare genres in exploded movies, we selected to keep only duplicate entries with genres amongst the top 90% of all genres.
+**Step 3 - Handling genres and countries**: Movies with multiple countries were removed from the enriched dataset to ensure independency of ratings across geographies.
+Movies with multiple genres were exploded into separate entries to retrieve the top 20 singular genres for analysis.
+We then focussed all future analysis on major these 20 major genres.

-**Step 3 - Merging ratings**: MovieLens ratings were averaged per IMDB ID and linked to the CMU corpus using a provided linker file.
-Our final movies dataset includes 23,432 movies with ratings.
+**Step 4 - Character dataset enrichment**: The characters dataset was cleaned and enriched with additional attributes such as ethnicity, gender, and age.
+Missing values were handled using custom functions, ensuring data completeness.
+Actor demographic information was standardized and merged with other datasets for consistent analysis.

 ### Part 2: Distribution analysis
 **Step 4 - Understanding attribute distributions**: Quantitative movie metadata features (ie. runtime,